getroadmap/roadmap-site/etc/terms-of-service.md

 ---
 title: Terms of Service
 permalink: "/terms-of-service/"
-layout: page
+layout: markdown
 ---

-#Terms of Service
+# Terms of Service

 Thank you for your interest in Roadmap!
 We greatly value our customers and their trust.
 Herein are our Terms of Service.